emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Destructive Wave
 Necrotic or Radiant, Thunder, Spell\
 2 actions\
 You strike the ground, creating a burst of energy that ripples outward from you.
-Make a Basic Spell attack against the Might Defense DC of each creature of your choice within 6m of you to deal 5d6 Radiant or Necrotic damage (your choice when you select this Spell.
-The Spell also gain the appropriate trait) and 5d6 Thunder damage.
+Make a Basic Spell attack against the Might Defense DC of each creature of your choice within 6m of you to deal 5d6 Thunder damage and 5d6 Radiant or Necrotic damage (your choice when you select this Spell.
+The Spell also gain the appropriate trait).
 A target is also knocked prone and pushed 2m away on a Critical Success.

+At 7th level and 15th level, both the Thunder damage and the Necrotic or Radiant damage and the Bludgeoning damage increases by 3d6.

 You can use this Flourish once per day.